Chapter 7 Versus Chapter 13

 There are other reasons why you may want to file Chapter 13.
 For example, your income may be too high to pass the Mean Test and qualify for Chapter 7 relief, or you may have too much debt to qualify under the strict unsecured debt and secured debt limits for Chapter 13 relief.

 Another common reason that your attorney will recommend Chapter 13 is if you are trying to eliminate a 2nd mortgage or Home Equity Line of Credit (HELOC) through lien stripping.
-Lien stripping is a form of loan modification in bankruptcy in which you can reduce or eliminate your 2nd mortgage or HELOC under appropriate circumstances.
+Lien stripping is procedure in a bankruptcy proceeding by which you can reduce or eliminate your 2nd mortgage or HELOC under appropriate circumstances.
 You cannot perform a lien strip in a Chapter 7 case.

 Keeping Your Assets